M.A.R.C. Constitution & By-Laws

 MARC, Inc. seeks to comply and support the purposes of the Amateur Radio

 Service as defined in the Federal Communications Commission Rules Part 97.1.
 It seeks to expand public understanding and appreciation of the Amateur Radio Service, encourage men and women to participate in this service, provide emergency and public assistance communications services, assist and improve the technical skills of its members, contribute to the advancement of the radio art, and to otherwise support charitable and public goodwill efforts.

 MARC, Inc. will accomplish these purposes through volunteer activities of its membership, financial support of charitable and educational opportunities, and public benevolent efforts.

 Article III - MEMBERSHIP

-Section 1 The membership of MARC, Inc. shall consist of those individuals who are members in good standing as defined in the By-Laws.
+Section 1 The membership of MARC, Inc. shall consist of those individuals who are members in good standing (who have paid their dues as of March 1st) as defined in the By-Law section 3.

 Section 2 All persons interested in Amateur Radio shall be eligible for membership in MARC, Inc.

 Section 3 All members shall be entitled to vote, in person, at any regular or special meeting of MARC, Inc.